 If left untreated, fluid loss can be fatal within 24 hours of developing the disease.

-On the other hand, the treatment is simple: replace the fluid with the correct combination of sugar and salts, since the water alone is not adequately absorbed.
+On the other hand, the treatment is simple: replace the fluid with the correct combination of sugar and salts since the water alone is not adequately absorbed.

 But severe cases require hospitalization, where fluids can be delivered directly into the bloodstream through a drip.

-Cholera is not really a tropical disease, but it is related to hygiene standards and the quality of drinking water.
+Cholera is not a tropical disease, but it is related to hygiene standards and the quality of drinking water.

 Improved sanitation and hygiene remain the basic foundation of cholera control in countries where it occurs.

-Vibrio cholerae bacteria are highly contagious and cause painless, watery, and profuse diarrhea that can quickly lead to severe dehydration and death if not treated right away.
+Vibrio cholera bacteria are highly contagious and cause painless, watery, and profuse diarrhea that can quickly lead to severe dehydration and death if not treated right away.
 The bacteria are excreted through the feces.